St. Mary's Cathedral (Portland, Oregon): History

-In 1925 Archbishop Alexander Christie authorized construction of a new cathedral at the corner of NW 18th and Couch streets as he struggled with a mortal illness.
+In 1925, Archbishop Alexander Christie authorized construction of a new cathedral at the corner of NW 18th and Couch streets.
 Parishioners and clergy from all over the archdiocese responded.
 In less than a year, on February 14, 1926, the new church opened.
 The first services were held on Friday, February 19, 1926.

-In 1993, a restoration study was completed.
-Thomas Hacker and Associates, a Portland architectural firm, was asked to draft a detailed restoration plan for the cathedral and a larger master plan that would provide for long-range improvements around the cathedral in keeping with the Catholic tradition of service.
-The cathedral was restored for the 150th anniversary of the Portland Archdiocese in 1996.
-The restoration included seismic strengthening, electrical, heating, and lighting updating, as well as liturgical and artistic modifications.
+In 1928, Pope Pius XI finally suppressed the Archdiocese of Oregon City and formally erected the Archdiocese of Portland in Oregon.